serverless/serverless/docs/providers/spotinst/guide/IAM-roles.md

 <!-- DOCS-SITE-LINK:END -->

 # Spotinst Functions - IAM roles
 Functions sometimes rely on outside services from Amazon such as S3, and accessing these resources often requires authorization using IAM.
-Spotinst Functions can be configured with the relevant permissions with the inclusion of IAM role configuration information in the serverless.yml file.
+Spotinst Functions can be configured with the relevant permissions with the inclusion of IAM role information in the serverless.yml file.
 See [Amazon's documentation][amazon-docs-url] for more information on IAM roles.

 ## Requirements
 - You will need to create an IAM role on your AWS account and attach policies with the relevant permissions.
+- A spotinst role will be generated and linked with your AWS role
-- Only one IAM role per function.
+- Only one Spotinst role per function.
-- Multiple functions can be associated with the same IAM role.
+- Multiple functions can be associated with the same Spotinst role.

 ## YML
 ```yaml